thmtvz/betterPrinting/README.md

 #### Configuring ####

 betterPriting starts checking if you have an .env file, in the format "PROPERTY=value".
-The casing don't really matter, but the values expected to configuring the behaviour are all uppercased by convention.
+The casing don't really matter, but the values expected to configure the behavior are all uppercased by convention.
 The values it looks for are the following:

 **envVar**
 * STDOUT